ozw1z5rd/oqtadrive/README.md

 ### Circuit
 ![OqtaDrive](doc/schematic.png)

 The circuit is straightforward.
-You only need to connect a few of the *Nano*'s GPIO pins to an edge connector plug, program `arduino/oqtadrive.ino` onto the board, and you're all set.
+You only need to connect a few of the *Arduino*'s GPIO pins to an edge connector plug, program `arduino/oqtadrive.ino` onto the board, and you're all set.
 Here are a few things to consider though, when building the adapter:

 - The notch in the edge connector counts as pins 3A/3B.